Types of Nursing Degrees

 Second Degree BSN

 Second Degree BSN programs are designed for non-nurses who have bachelor's degrees in non-nursing fields.
-These programs will give you credit for having completed your liberal arts requirements, allowing you to complete the nursing portion of your coursework (and earn your BSN) in two academic years or less.
+These programs will give you credit for having completed your liberal arts requirements.

 Master of Science in Nursing (MSN)

-A master of science in nursing degree is an 18 to 24 month nursing program that allows a nurse to specialize in a particular area, such as an area of advanced clinical training or research.
+A Master of Science in Nursing (MSN) program allows a nurse to specialize in a particular area, such as advanced clinical training or research.
 Some students take on joint degrees in related fields like business administration, public health or hospital administration.
-Most people working towards an MSN already have a BSN, but there are accelerated programs for ADN nurses to earn a BSN and MSN in one shot, or for non-nursing college graduates.

 Doctorate Nursing Degree Programs